Payne County, OK - Oil & Gas Discussion archives

 Because everything is posted to the “comment wall” instead of discussion topics, it is very difficult to follow a “conversation”.

 I’d guess Devon is counting on the tax rebate on the horizontal wells in the Woodford.
 I think it was just extended for 3 more years.
-The tax rebate makes me wonder if they won’t attempt to blow out the wells and get all they can in the three year period instead of a slower production rate.
+The tax rebate makes me wonder if they won’t attempt to blow out the wells and get all they can in the three-year period instead of a slower production rate.

-Rick you for the clarification.
+Rick, thank you for the clarification.

 Rick, correction: Thank you for the clarification.

 Go Fast, Companies used to be able to blow out wells back in the day when we didn’t know how to frack shale horizontally.
-They were good at pulling formations to fast, watering up wells, making a quick buck and walking away leaving 80 - 90% of the oil and gas in the ground.
-Now, I just can’t believe companies like Devon will walk away loosing billions for a 3% tax rate.
+They were good at pulling formations too fast, watering up wells, making a quick buck and walking away leaving 80 - 90% of the oil and gas in the ground.
+Now, I just can’t believe companies like Devon will walk away losing billions for a 3% tax rate.

 Oklahoma Statute requires payment by the end of the sixth month following initial production.
 If not, they are to pay 12% interest.
 Apparently they take the full 6 months.
 They told me they will pay a lump sum for the first 6 months then monthly thereafter.
 Devon has an owners relation hotline and has gotten back to me a couple times.
 Takes few days longer than 48 hours which is their goal.
 I had to leave a couple messages this time.
 The number is 228-4800 option 5.
 They could answer your other questions.
-Several month ago when I contacted them they said they were not planning other wells in Payne County 09-20N-02E.
+Several months ago when I contacted them they said they were not planning other wells in Payne County 09-20N-02E.

-http://library.stillwater.org/science_cafe_explores_potential_impac… Science Café at 6:30 tonight at Stillwater Public Library.
+http://library.stillwater.org/science_cafe_explores_potential_impacts_of_oil_and_gas_exploration.php Science Café at 6:30 tonight at Stillwater Public Library.
 FREE!

 On June 12, “Costs and Benefits” will feature Drs.
 Larry Sanders and Shannon Ferrell who will offer basic facts about state and federal environmental laws that have implications for industry, communities and consumers.